mandrasch/very-simple-vscode-autoformat-setup/README.md

 - While Prettier supports many file types, there are always exceptions such as Nunjucks (used by eleventy e.g.) or languages such as PHP (only via prettier plugin), etc.
 - In some combinations file associations need to be used, e.g. when Nunjucks syntax is used in .html-files.
+- Don't get confused by status bar "Spaces: X" information, this information can be wrong if there are no spaces used in empty files.
+After first format and re-opening the file this will be detected correctly by VSCode.

 ### More resources: